Carreau/phd-dissertation/parts/roleofactin.rst

     asymmetrically divide into a secondary oocyte and a smaller polar body each containing half the DNA of the mother cell.
 The secondary oocyte will divide asymmetrically a second time to become the mature ovum while expulsion a polar body.
-This asymmetric   division process allow the formation of a large haploid cell. {Adapted from Wikipedia – Gray's Anatomy – and Molecular Biology of the cell}
+This asymmetric division process allow the formation of a large haploid cell.
+Adapted from Wikipedia – Gray's Anatomy – and Molecular Biology of the cell.